veit/jupyter-tutorial/docs/intro.rst

 7. **Refactoring** includes parameterisation, validation and performance optimisation, including through :doc:`concurrency
    <performance/concurrency>`.
-8. **Creating a product** includes :doc:`productive/testing`,
+8. **Creating a product** includes :doc:`productive/testing` and :doc:`productive/logging/index`.
+However, the :doc:`creation
-   :doc:`productive/logging/index` and :doc:`productive/documenting/index` the
-   methods and functions. :doc:`Creating libraries and packages
+   <productive/packaging>` and :doc:`python-basics:document/index` of libraries
-   <productive/packaging>` can be found in our :doc:`Python Basics Tutorial
+   and packages can be found in our :doc:`Python Basics Tutorial
    <python-basics:libs/index>`.
 9. **Web applications**
    can either generate dashboards from Jupyter notebooks or require more